mertkilic07/Dsa-210-Term-Project/README.md

 # 📊 **Understanding Bitcoin Price Movements Through Behavioral Data**

 ## 🧩 **1.
 Project Overview**

-The cryptocurrency market operates heavily on **investor behavior and collective sentiment** rather than intrinsic value.
-This project aims to explore how **behavioral and attention-based factors** — such as social media activity, public attention, and investor psychology — influence **Bitcoin’s short-term price direction**.
+This project aims to examine the relationship between **behavioral factors** and **Bitcoin’s short-term price direction**.

-By analyzing multiple behavioral datasets, including:
-- Bitcoin-related tweets that  (social media activity and sentiment)
-- Google Trends search interest for “bitcoin” and “crypto” (public attention)
-- The Crypto Fear & Greed Index (investor psychology)

-the study seeks to uncover measurable relationships between **collective investor sentiment** and **market reactions**.

-Bitcoin is chosen as the focal asset due to its **dominant role in the cryptocurrency market** and its ability to **represent overall crypto market behavior**.
-Through this analysis, the project aims to determine whether behavioral signals can help explain or even anticipate **Bitcoin’s daily price changes**.
+Specifically, it investigates whether indicators such as **social media activity**, **public attention**, and **investor psychology** can help explain or predict Bitcoin’s daily price changes.

+To explore this relationship, the project integrates multiple datasets capturing different behavioral dimensions — including **tweet activity and sentiment**, **Google Trends web and YouTube search interest**, and the **Crypto Fear & Greed Index** — alongside Bitcoin price data.
+The analysis focuses on identifying whether patterns in collective investor sentiment and public engagement correspond to measurable movements in Bitcoin’s market behavior.